Tips on how to behave when hiking

 • Keep dog under control

 Pick up dog droppings; the grass serves as animal food.
 The watering trough is not a bathtub.
 Do not let your dog have a bath in the drinking water for the animals.
+Do not throw sticks into the grass, as these can damage agricultural machinery.

 • Do not throw away waste

 Litter contaminates the animals' food and can kill them.
-Plastic, metal or cigarette butts will remain in the wild for years if not picked up.
+Plastic, metal, or cigarette butts will remain in the wild for years if not picked up.

 • Respect and close fences

-Cross fenced pastures only on marked trails and keep your distance from animals.
+Cross fenced pastures only on marked trails, and keep your distance from animals.
 Fences ensure that livestock cannot leave their pastures.
 Therefore, close fences or gates behind you.
 Animals can escape, and this can lead to accidents and damage to other crops.

 • Keep field paths clear